hughker/documentation/merchant-js/examples/README.md

 You can find a list of different examples that can help you better understant how to work with Merchant JS API and the capabilities it provides.

+## Where to put API scripts?

+All API scripts should be put before referencing our main JS script.

 #### Look & Feel Customization
 If you would like to make advanced customizations to the look & feel of the search results you can do so with a custom css file.
 Please follow these guides to get a grasp of the Merchant JS selector structure
 * [Merchant JS Autocomplete layout](customization/autocomplete.scss)